vonderborch/Velentr.Collections/README.md

 A pool of objects that can be used to hold objects and define a maximum amount.
 More efficient generally for games as it can help reduce garbage collection.

+Note: The pool can emit events when items are added or removed.
+This is useful for tracking changes in the pool.

 Example usage:

 ```csharp
 var _dictionary = new Pool<int>(2);
 pool.Add(1);